A New Dataset, Poisson GAN and AquaNet for Underwater Object Grabbing: Introduction

 \section{Introduction}

-Underwater robot picking means using robots to grab mariculture organisms like seacucumber, seaurchin, or scallop in an open-sea farm automatically where underwater object detection is the first and key step.
-In recent years, due to the superior feature representation ability of deep CNNs \cite{Haykin2009GradientBased,Krizhevsky2012ImageNet} and the availability of large datasets (MS COCO \cite{Everingham2007The}), general object detection achieved remarkable success.
-However, less progress has been made in underwater object detection, because there are still some tough challenges which mainly come from 3 aspects:
+Underwater robot picking means using robots to grab mariculture organisms like seacucumber, seaurchin, or scallop in an open-sea farm automatically.
+By the end of 2019, the total output of planted seacucumber was about 170,000 tons with an output value of \$ 4.9 billion in China.
+However, divers are still the main force in harvesting sea cucumbers or other creatures.
+Developing underwater robot picking could improve the efficiency and protect divers from health problems caused by the long time diving.
+Underwater object detection is a key step in underwater robot automatic picking task.
+In recent years, due to the superior feature representation ability of deep CNNs \cite{8489974,Krizhevsky2012ImageNet} and the availability of large datasets (\emph{e.g.}, MS COCO \cite{Belongie2014}), general object detection achieved remarkable success.
+However, less progress has been made in underwater object detection because there are three major tough challenges to overcome: